Skip to content

 • <platform>/rel_vX.Y.Z - release branch for version X.Y.Z

-• <platform>/<feature> - tracks development of platform specific feature
+• <feature> - tracks development of feature

 <platform> = <coreboot_mainboard_vendor>_<coreboot_mainboard_model> if platform is supported by coreboot, otherwise we use common sense and available information about hardware.